 - After enjoying the natural wonder of the Solomon Pillars, retrace your steps back to the junction with Black Trail (4).

 - Continue straight on the same dirt road for a few minutes until you reach a junction with the INT (Israel National Trail).

-- Turn left and start following the INT markings climbing gradually towards the summit of the Timna Mountain.
-After about an hour of a challenging hike, you will reach the flat table-shape summit of Mount Timna (5).
+- Turn left and start following the INT markings climbing gradually towards the summit of Timna Mountain.
+After about an hour of a challenging hike, you will reach the flat table-shaped summit of Mount Timna (5).

 - Leave the marked trail and walk around the flat summit.
 This will give you amazing views each time in a different direction.

 - To the west are the steep cliffs of the Timna Valley western rim (You can walk on these cliffs on our Timna Bird’s Eye Hike).
 To the south and east extends the flat Arava valley and behind it the Edom Mountains in Jordan.
 To the north lies the reddish Timna Valley, in which small hills are scattered in unique shapes.
 A perfect spot for an extended break.

 - From the summit, continue to follow the INT for another 3 Km until you are back at the park’s entrance (1).